industrial-edge/anomaly-detection-getting-started/docs/Installation.md

 <p align="center"><kbd><img src="graphics/07CalculatedNormalization.PNG" /></kbd></p>

+- Now apply the values

 ### Define algorithm and perform training

 - Change to the 'Algorithm' section
-- Select Full Relationship Analysis
+- Select Full Relationship Analysis (if you use an IPC127 or IPC 227 this algorithm is already selected and cannot be changed)
 - Set the Epochs to 20, which means that the defined time range we previously defined is used 20 times for the model training
 - Define a 0.2 Exponential smoothing of the calculated deviation curve
 - Because we select the threshold for detected anomalies after the training we select the 'Only manually' method